 If you want even more iced tea ideas, I recommend trying my new cookbook '99 Summer Drinks' where 13 of the recipes are delicious iced teas.
 There are also many other things like iced coffees, lemonades, and cocktails.
 Not to be missed!

 Health benefits of guava

 Guava actually has more vitamin C than oranges which is great for the immune system.
 But it also has more benefits like improving digestion because of the high fiber contents and it can help you to de-stress due to the magnesium.
 Guava is also packed with antioxidants, iron, potassium, vitamin A and calcium.

-All these nutrients have various health benefits, which include fertility (and it’s good for pregnant ladies!), regulating metabolism, skin health, eye health.
-It is heart healthy because it lowers the bad cholesterol and regulates blood pressure, and it is a brain booster because of vitamin B3 and B6.
+All these nutrients have various health benefits, which include fertility (and it's good for pregnant ladies!), regulating metabolism, skin health, and eye health.
+It is heart-healthy because it lowers the bad cholesterol and regulates blood pressure, and it is a brain booster because of vitamins B3 and B6.
 All in all, it sounds like magic in a fruit.

-Do you peel a guava?
+Do you peel guava?
 How to cut it

-To cut a guava, you can simply cut it in half and then in wedges.
+To cut guava, you can simply cut it in half and then in wedges.
 Like an apple!
 Only that the seeds are edible.
 For this recipe, I cut the guava in half, and the wedges also in smaller cubes.
-Keeping the pieces small, and you can blend the juice faster, but it doesn’t really matter.
+Keep the pieces small, and you can blend the juice faster, but it doesn't matter.

 Making guava juice

 When I'm eating guava, I like to make it into juice.
 You can peel it like I prefer to, chop it into pieces and add it to your blender along with water (or coconut water).